 I’m not sure if you can tell from the photo but inside the little glasses on top of two of my candle holders have little butterflies and flowers (albeit plastic ones).
 And little solar panels so the butterflies are constantly moving.
 Even though spring is just a wish right now they remind me it’s coming.

 It’s kind of sad I’m missing the spring bluebonnets in Texas and the daffodils in Wales but maybe this spring I’ll see the precious little crocuses blooming in every little dip on big vast prairie.
 They are my favorite.
 Crocus and little baby calfs, curled up beside them, napping.

 Just thought it might be interesting for you to see what the weather was like here as I write this.
 Obviously still winter.
 But wait five minutes, it could change.

 Dust of a homesick heart.
 More personal stuff, sorry.

 I drove to the Brooks today, (so many memories there) and when I left I started to cry and I cried the whole hour drive back to the city where we live now.
 I actually said, out loud, “I miss the person I used be” thinking about when Brooks was the place we shopped for everything, often groceries after dark and a long hard day in the saddle.

-I try not looking back, but it’s hard since the view in front me is blocked by a really big Wall called cancer.
+I try not looking back, but it’s hard since the view in front me is blocked by a really big Wall.

 I am climbing but it worries me what I might actually see from the top of wall.
 Will the hard climb be worth it?